Updated: Oct 28, 2020

 A relatively inconspicuous phrase, but when in action; there's massive impact.

 I don't mean the loud, chest beating, desk banging, ego driven kind of leadership.
 That too has had its day.

 It's the understated leadership which is stable, firm, encouraging & positive that's needed.
 Leadership that has substance; and is responsible, considered, reassuring & transparent.
 Which can take a balanced view of a problem, and then provide clear direction, while helping others onto an understood and shared path.

 We need good leadership in our organisations now more than ever; to determine and settle new ways of working, while uncovering new dimensions to create opportunities for jobs and progress.

 This kind of leadership is already out there.
 I've seen it many times, and it's impact is awe inspiring.
 It just doesn't get the profile of its noisier counterpart.
 Maybe it's time for that to change too.

 Whether a multi-national conglomerate, or a small local business; it's leadership which will help us manage the many changes & challenges ahead.
-Which will work to build a new and better normal, stabilise the economy, create workplaces of the future and a stronger, more cohesive society.
+It's leadership which will work to build a new and better normal, stabilise the economy, create workplaces of the future and a stronger, more cohesive society.

 And it's great leadership which will secure those goalposts.